canalplus/rx-player/docs/docs/tutorials/quick_start.md

 });
 ```

-There is multiple other events, all documented in [the events documentation
+There is multiple other events, all documented in [the events documentation](../api/events.md).
-](../api/player_events.md).

 As the state is a central focus of our API, we also heavily documented states in
 [the player states documentation](../api/states.md).